YU-Zhejian/art_modern/docs/Install.md

 (accelerated-random-number-generators)=
 ### Accelerated Random Number Generators

 Users on Intel/AMD CPUs are highly recommended to use [Intel OneAPI Math Kernel Library (OneMKL)](https://www.intel.com/content/www/us/en/developer/tools/oneapi/onemkl.html).
-This requries you to install the Intel oneAPI Base Toolkit, which provides `MKLConfig.cmake`.
+This requires you to install the Intel OneAPI Base Toolkit, which provides `MKLConfig.cmake`.
 See [official docs for 2025.2](https://www.intel.com/content/www/us/en/docs/onemkl/developer-guide-linux/2025-2/using-the-cmake-config-file.html) for more details.

-**NOTE** This library is propertary software.
+**NOTE** This library is property software.
 Distributing binaries built with this library may require you to comply with Intel's license and/or breaking the GPL.

 See also: [CMake variable `USE_RANDOM_GENERATOR`](#use-random-generator-section) below.